 Research4Life comprises five programmes (Hinari, AGORA, OARE, ARDI and GOALI).
 The aim of Research4Life is to reduce the knowledge gap between industrialized nations and low- and middle-income countries (LMICs) by providing free or low-cost access to peer-reviewed academic and professional content.
 The five programmes are widely available in more than 120 countries in the Global South, providing access to up to a hundred thousand journals, e-books and other resources.

-To inform future developments, the user review will research, identify and analyze:
+To inform future developments, the user review researched, identified and analysed:

 - Patterns and trends in the use of Research4Life content from 2015 to now.